General

 Read more →

 When a property is divided in fractional units it is as you well know constituted in horizontal property.
 If all fractional units resulting from the horizontal property title belong to the same owner, there is no condominium but if, at the same time, each fractional unit belongs to a different owner, we have in fact a condominium.
+The horizontal property title is the very basis of the condominium and each owner is a “condómino”.

 Read more →

+Unfortunately these things happen here as well.
 The legal procedures for termination of a marriage agreement by divorce can be relatively straight forward if both partners agree to divorce, are of the same nationality, were married in Portugal, and have nor children or financial commitments.
 However, for foreign residents living in Portugal this will rarely be the case.

 Read more →